Chocolate Mint Smoothie

 • Combine all ingredients except cacao nibs or chips in a blender in the order listed and puree until smooth, adjusting to desired sweetness and texture with sugar or other sweetener and ice.

-• Add cacao nibs of chocolate chips, if using, and blend for another few second to break up slightly.
+• Add cacao nibs or chocolate chips, if using, and blend for another few seconds to break up slightly.
+Or pour into a glass first and garnish with the cacao nibs or chocolate chips on top.

 Nutrition Facts